 - Surviving the flight

 Made a search before?
 Retrieve your search results

 Type or select your destination

 Tips for when you’re preparing to travel

 Being prepared before you travel can save you a lot of time, money and heartache if something goes wrong.
-The following tips can help prepare you for any eventuality on your travels:
+You may want to consider all of the following tips, as applicable, as they may help prepare you for a range of eventualities on your travels.

 - Research the countries you are travelling to and make sure you have all the necessary vaccinations and visas.

 - Take a copy of your passport and other important documents in case it’s lost or stolen.
 You can also leave copies with someone at home or email copies to yourself.